sanjay-1458/Movie-Ticket-Booking/server/docs/clerk-inngest-integration.md

 ## Inngest

 Inngest is a serverless system that react to certain events.
-Like on new user sign-in clerk sents notificationa or events and inngest perform action like running a function.
+Like on new user sign-in clerk sents notificationa or events and inngest perform action like running a function.<br>

+### Why Needed?

+Its a durable evnt-driven working system and it is designed for tasks that must succeed, even if servers restart, APIs fail, or timing is involved.

+Without it we will send request to Stripe until the payment doesn't validate.
+If server restart all scheduled work will be lost.

+With Inngest the function re-runs on failure, resumes where it is left.
+Inngest reduced coupling between user triggerd events and backend logic.

+Without Inngest we need to build `Message Queue` like Kafka, `Retry Logic`, `Scheduler`, `State Persistence`, etc

 ## Clerk + Inngest